GregoryMcGregerson/GBE-Plus-Projects/README.md

 ##### Met2:
 The only issue I am aware of is the screen fade when entering new zone and enemies not flashing when hit.

+##### SML1hack:
+There is an issue with the room you find Daisy in after boss levels.
+This is due to the romhack, and I'm uncertain as to how to fix it at this moment.